-VP SAMP in the designated sections of the Growth Area and the selection and conservation of vernal pools in the Rural Area.
+A Maine VP SAMP Review Team will be constituted to track the implementation and effectiveness of the Maine VP SAMP.
+It will review annual reports on the use of the Maine VP SAMP in the DDAs and the selection and conservation of vernal pools in the Rural Area.
 It will also oversee the five-year evaluation of the program in order to make a determination to continue, revise, or discontinue the use of the Maine VP SAMP.
-This Team will be made up of representatives from the Maine Departments of Inland Fisheries and Wildlife and Environmental Protection, the Corps, US Fish and Wildlife Service, US Environmental Protection Agency, a University or other vernal pool ecologist and other key stakeholders.
+Data used in the five-year evaluation will include the number of towns using the Maine VP SAMP, the number of times the Maine VP SAMP has been used in each town, the fees collected in each town, the number of vernal pool conservation projects that have been completed in each town, the number of vernal pools protected in each town, the amount of upland adjacent to vernal pools protected in each town, and results of biological monitoring of conserved vernal pools.
+Using this data, the Review Team will be able to analyze how well the goal of protecting 2 pools and 70 acres in the Rural Area for each pool impacted in the DDAs is being met on a town-by-town basis.
+This Team will, at a minimum, be made up of representatives from the Maine Departments of Inland Fisheries and Wildlife and Environmental Protection, the Corps, US Fish and Wildlife Service, US Environmental Protection Agency, a University or other vernal pool ecologist, the 3rd party, and other key stakeholders.